WernerKr/-Un-original-Prusa-Heated-Drybox/README.md

 ### Also important!
-    When the heating is on, air exchange must be able to take place, e.g. by lifting the front door or using the unused PFT outlets, otherwise humidity reduction cannot take place.
+    When the heating is on, air exchange must be able to take place, e.g. by lifting the front door or using the unused PTFE outlets, otherwise humidity reduction cannot take place.
 ![2024-08-29 10 37 31](https://github.com/user-attachments/assets/7d6a6abf-3142-47a8-ad62-016dbb75a41a)
     ![2024-08-29 10 37 23](https://github.com/user-attachments/assets/fd8e3088-1ef1-4410-a763-4399379b0c08)